Southern Oregon University

 Hunger and Homelessness:

-Oregon has the highest rate of child hunger, at about 30%.
+Oregon has the highest rate of child hunger in the nation, at about 30%.
 We think that we can make a direct impact on this issue by partnering with local food banks to make sure our neighbors have access to good and healthy food.
 So, we’ll be working with groups like the Ashland and SOU Campus Food Banks to raise money and run food drives so that we can feed our neighbors.
+Recently for our hunger and homelessness campaign, we helped to increase food security on campus and in our community be gathering over 500 lbs of food for our campus food pantry and for the Ashland Emergency Foodbank.
+We also worked closely with AEFB, Jackson County Fuel Committee and the Governor's Food Drive.

 - next ›